 If you’re noticing that your rankings aren’t as high as you’d like them to be, try changing up your content.
 Answer a different question or answer the same question in a different way using different terms.
 Try addressing queries from a different perspective.
 Or try utilizing a different content type altogether—images, video, etc.

 In short, BERT has made Google smarter and more humanlike.
-As our desire for and access to information grows, and the information available to us is constantly expanding, having the BERT update to interpret our queries will give us the most satisfying results to date.
+As our desire for and access to information grows and the information available to us is constantly expanding, having the BERT update to interpret our queries will give us the most satisfying results to date.
+If you need help with your enterprise SEO or local SEO feel free to reach out.